School of Record for American College of the Mediterranean Aix-en-Provence

 The European Union (EU) is a unique political and economic construction.
 For many economists, its defining characteristic is its four freedoms of movement of goods, services, people, and capital within the world's largest single market.
 Nineteen member states have gone even further in economic integration and share a common currency, the euro.
 The EU’s policies influence the everyday lives of those who live inside and outside its borders.
 This course will study the benefits and costs for the people of the EU, and indeed the world, of this ‘ever closer’ union using the tools of international economics.
 Its focus is the economic integration of Europe from the end of the Second World War to the present day.

-ES 200: Ecology of France and the Mediterranean Environment 3 Credits
+ENS 200: Ecology of the Mediterranean 3 Credits

 Prerequisite: Introductory college composition and research, minimum of freshman-level college credits, some college-level science credits recommended